xavidelamo/mgci-docs/docs/source/qgis.rst

 conversely high-elevation areas with little local relief.
 This local elevation range is generated by defining a 7km radius of interest around each grid cell and calculating the difference between the maximum and minimum values within a neighborhood.
-In QGIS the focal functions only allow for the specification of the neighborhood size in pixels (i.e. number of cells) so therefore, when running the next steps the size of the neighborhhod will be influenced by the cellsize of the DEM.
+In QGIS the focal functions gives the option for calculating the range but only allow for the specification of the neighborhood size in pixels (i.e. number of cells) so therefore, when running the next steps the size of the neighborhhod will be influenced by the cellsize of the DEM.